 You can buy two different sets of blades to use with the Headblade – they have both a 4 blade razor cartridge and a 6 blade razor cartridge.
 For most guys, running 6 blades across the scalp is going to be too many, as the scalp is pretty sensitive.
 I’m used to using a 3 blade cartridge, so the 4 blade is the closest to it – and that’s what I tried out.

 I found the razor to be pretty effective, and it worked really well for shaving the back and sides of my head, which are the parts with the most surface area.
-The only thing that the Headblade sucks at is getting the hairs on the back of your neck, because it’s needs a little more precision than on your scalp.
-However, you can still get the hairs on your neck by lifting the Headblade up and using it like a normal razor.
+The only thing that the Headblade sucks at is getting the hairs on the back of your neck because it needs a little more precision than on your scalp.
+However, you can still get the hairs on your neck by lifting the Headblade up and using it as a normal razor.

-Refill cartridges for the Headblade are notoriously expensive, especially if you’re based in the UK or Europe – they’re much dearer than they are in the US.
+Refill cartridges for the Headblade are notoriously expensive.
 They actually use the same blades as the Dollar Shave Club, which are both sourced directly from Dorco.
 The HB4 refills are the same as the Dorco Pace 4 blades.

 This is a little awkward though, as you have to remove the adapter on the Headblade refills to use them.
 But, the cost of replacement blades is one thing that puts me off both the Headblade ATX and the newer Moto.